mui/mui-x/docs/data/tree-view/rich-tree-view/headless/headless.md

 ### Populate the Tree View instance

-The Tree View instance is an object accessible in all the plugins and in the `TreeItem`.
+The Tree View instance is an object accessible in all the plugins and in the Tree Item.
 It is the main way a plugin can provide features to the rest of the component.

 ```ts